-Recently I was a guest at the Kamdag for safety experts of various companies in order to clarify AFP’s sustainable employability policy.
-Innovation and AFP go hand in hand.
-In 2008 we at AFP started our first exploration of the subject of sustainable employability.
+Recently I was a guest at the Kamdag for safety experts of various companies in order to clarify Trioworld’s sustainable employability policy.
+Innovation and Trioworld go hand in hand.
+In 2008 we at Trioworld started our first exploration of the subject of sustainable employability.
 After a year of research, many discussions with employees and other companies, we submitted an initial proposal during the 2010 CAO negotiations.

 Unfortunately, this first proposal did not make it through.
 It was too fast and too different from what people were used to, because it was mainly measures to be taken (extra days off, other schedules, etc.).
 After a year and many more conversations, we were able to implement it as of 2012.
 Since that year, our employees have had access to a personal employability budget that is indexed annually with the increase in the collective labour agreement.
 This amount is spent annually by all employees on matters relating to personal development, health or balance.